Code

 Can you believe it’s written in CoffeeScript?
 Remember CoffeeScript?

-A completely useless afternoon project – but so pretty look at!
+A completely useless afternoon project – but so nice to look at!
 It’s where my artistic minimalism meets my passion for bubbles.

 Heh.
 I have no such thing, but I still think it’s pretty.